Rail strikes over (for now): what happens next?

 More than a dozen train operators who are contracted by the government to run services, against the RMT union.
 The train firms are represented in negotiations by the Rail Delivery Group (RDG), but any proposals have to be signed off by ministers.

-Fifteen train operators, similarly service providers for the government, against the train drivers’ union, Aslef.
+Fifteen train operators, similarly service providers for the government represented by the RDG, against the train drivers’ union, Aslef.

 What’s the state of negotiations?

-Network Rail made an offer to the RMT late last year of 5 per cent for last year, 4 per cent this year, plus an uplift for the lowest paid and extremely generous ticket discount scheme for staff and their family.
+Network Rail made a “last and final” offer to the RMT late last year of 5 per cent for in 2022, 4 per cent this year, plus an uplift for the lowest paid and a generous ticket discount scheme for staff and their family.

+The RMT said: “It is clear beyond all doubt that their proposals are unacceptable to members.”

-In the other two disputes, the train operators have offered a 4 per cent pay rise for last year and this year – contingent on radical changes to working practices.
-The RMT leadership threw their proposal out immediately and called further strikes.
+In the other two disputes, the train operators have offered a 4 per cent pay rise in each of last year and this year – contingent on radical changes to working practices.
+The RMT leadership threw the proposal out immediately and called further strikes.

-The RDG made an offer to the drivers’ union, Aslef, only on Friday afternoon.
+The RDG made an offer to the drivers’ union, Aslef, only on the afternoon of 6 January.
 The Aslef general secretary, Mick Whelan, says the first he heard about the offer was when journalists started calling about it.

-While there’s been no official response, Aslef members are generally livid.
-I have never seen such expletive-laden responses to companies who are seeking to give staff a bit more money – though well short of inflation, and with many strings attached.
+While there has been no official response, Aslef members are generally livid – taking to social media to deplore the required changes in a stream of sometimes expletive-laden comments.

 Where do we go from here?

+Ministers held talks with leaders of the main rail unions – the RMT and Aslef – on Monday.
+Previous talks with ministers have been described as cordial and constructive. but nothing substantive has resulted.

-The dispute gets fragmented.
-The boss of Network Rail has said he expects a settlement this month with the RMT, whose members have been on strike for 20 of the past 200 days and have each lost pay running into thousands of pounds in the process.
+It seems likely that the dispute will become fragmented.
+The chief executive of Network Rail, Andrew Haines, has said he expects a settlement this month with the RMT – whose members working for Network Rail have been on strike for 20 of the past 200 days and have each lost pay running into thousands of pounds in the process.

 A single-employer Network Rail deal would be much easier to finalise than the multiple local agreements that are required to settle the train operators’ disputes.
-If Network Rail staff took no further industrial action, it would instantly guarantee a much better service for most rail passengers, even on strike days involving train operators.
+Were Network Rail staff to settle, it would instantly guarantee a much better service for most rail passengers, even on strike days involving train operators.

 At present the greatest harm during stoppages is caused by Network Rail signallers walking out; if the whole system was open, then many more trains could run.